 - Stable secure employment and low staff turnover

-- A medium size business allows us to be efficient, enhance culture and have more personalised programs
+- A medium size business allows us to be efficient, have more personalised programs, and foster a workplace where everyone knows each other

 - Strong rural community and work culture, coupled with the quality of life from rural living